Aggressive. Experienced. Professional.

-San Antonio Felony Defense Attorney
+San Antonio Felony Attorney

-Classification of Felonies in Texas
+Classifications & Degrees of Felonies in Texas

 Each state classifies felonies according to degree; while there is some variation, most states follow the general rule that the more severe a crime, the greater the punishment.
 This is reflected in the differing penalties for different degrees of felony offenses.

 In Texas, felonies are classified as capital felonies, first-degree felonies, second-degree felonies, third-degree felonies, and state jail felonies.
 The penalties for each are as follows:

 - Capital Felony: Punishable by life in prison or death

 - First-Degree Felony: Punishable by 5 to 99 years in prison or up to life in prison, as well as fines up to $10,000

 - Second-Degree Felony: Punishable by 2 to 20 years in prison, as well as fines up to $10,000